dchester/yhtml/README.md

 npm install yhtml
 ```

-Or, of course your are free to embed it directly in your project.
+Or, of course you are free to embed it directly in your project.
 Here is the library in its entirety:
 ```javascript
 function html(s, ...e) {
   self.$e ||= (n, e, c=e.target) => {